Deer Park, New York: History

 Deer Park is reputed to have been the favorite summer spot of President John Quincy Adams, as his preferred vacation destination from 1835 until his death.
-However, this "fact" has never been verified.
+However, this myth was proven false.
+A Baptist minister, John Q. Adams, resided in Deer Park and shared the same name as President Adams, which is likely the origin of the claim.

 On October 22, 2008, the $300 million Tanger Outlets at the Arches shopping mall opened.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 16.0 sqkm, all land.

 Deer Park is located in the northeastern corner of the town of Babylon.
 It is bordered to the west by the Babylon hamlets of Wyandanch and Wheatley Heights, to the north by Dix Hills in the Town of Huntington, to the east by Brentwood and Baywood in the Town of Islip, and to the south by the hamlet of North Babylon.